Watch Frank Wood Jr. talk about the zany history of WEBN on the station's 30th anniversary in 1997 in the video player above.

 WEBN entranced a young generation of listeners at the same time it offended their parents, but wasn't that the idea?
 WEBN took over the No. 1 rating from WLW and held it for more than a decade.

-And if parents didn't like it, it probably didn't stop them from going to Riverfest for the WEBN fireworks.
+And if parents didn't like it, so what?
+It probably didn't stop them from going to Riverfest for the WEBN fireworks.